-Post-Accident/Incident tests shall be conducted immediately after determination has been made that suspect of drugs or alcohol may have played a role in the accident.
+Post-Incident tests shall be conducted immediately after determination has been made that suspect of drugs or alcohol may have played a role in the incident.
+Testing will be required only if permitted pursuant to applicable state law.

 Reasonable Suspicion